OpenID Connect

 - There is an extra step to generate an OpenID Token compared to CircleCI - this needs to be done before sending the token to us.

 - Because the keys used to verify the token are shared across all GitHub Actions for all organizations, at least one claim verification is strongly encouraged so that only jobs from your GitHub organization can authenticate.
-If only one claim is being configured, then the audience claim (
+If only one claim is being configure then the audience claim (

 aud

-OIDC Requests
+OIDC requests

-With the settings configured, you can now have requests from your provider to use your Cloudsmith organization's OIDC endpoint to exchange the OpenID Token for a JWT token to authenticate with all Cloudsmith API endpoints.
+With the settings configured, you can now have requests from your provider use your Cloudsmith organization's OIDC endpoint to exchange the OpenID Token for a JWT token to authenticate with all Cloudsmith API endpoints.

-Token Exchange
+Token exchange

 To receive the Cloudsmith JWT token, you need to make a POST